Edit: I wrote this during lockdown, whilst I was 'lockdown learning' but have updated it for life generally!

 Does this sound familiar?
-It’s week 537558 of lockdown (or week 12 in real life!) and I’m exhausted.
-I’m finding myself increasingly introverted and needing to be solitary and yet…I feel like that’s an impossible task.
+It's week 537558 of the summer holidays (read day 3) and I'm exhausted.
+I'm finding myself increasingly introverted and needing to be solitary and yet...I feel like that's an impossible task.
 I feel like I get no time to myself and even when I do I feel guilty about taking it.
 So how do we set and maintain healthy boundaries without the guilt?

 We are trying to do it all

-I, like many others, are trying to do some form of lockdown learning (read nagging) as well as work and make sure we’re all fed, clothed and living in a space where we don’t trip over pegs/toys/laundry/discarded apple cores!
-I’ve asked for help from the rest of the family but at best, it’s sporadic.
-It’s not their fault, they are trying but it doesn’t always work out.
+I, like many others, am trying to entertain the kids as well as work and make sure we're all fed, clothed and living in a space where we don't trip over pegs/toys/laundry/discarded apple cores!
+I've asked for help from the rest of the family but at best, it's sporadic.
+It's not their fault, they are trying but it doesn't always work out.

 We're all trying our best, our routines are out of the window and our support network is fractured.
 Normally I'd be able to call in favours from my tribe to watch the kids whilst I do something else but that just possible right now.
 But my cup is almost empty, in desperate need of refilling but instead of going to bed early, I'm tidying up the kitchen.
 Instead of watching a nice film, I'm doing bedtime negotiations.
 Instead of spending time on me, I'm aimlessly scrolling through Twitter trends.
 I am in the ‘overwhelmed’ i.e. delete box of the Eisenhower matrix.